 An understanding of the meaning of the Gini coefficient (using the Lorenz curve) and the variation of the coefficient between 0 and 1 is required.

-Calculation of HDI and Gini coefficient is not required.
+Calculation of current account of balance of payments, HDI and Gini coefficient is not required.

 3.2.2 Macroeconomic Issues